Coastline-XploitClub/CCDC/Checklists/Roles.md

     - [ ] Submit a change request form for any changes made to the Linux Servers.
   - [ ] Identify any services running on the Linux Servers and document their names.
   - [ ] Identify the hostname and IP addresses of the Linux Servers and document them.
-  - [ ] Setup Kibana and ElasticSearch on host machine?
+  # - [ ] Setup Kibana and ElasticSearch on host machine?
-    - [ ] Ask at meeting if we can install anything on jump boxes including Kibana and ElasticSearch
+  #  - [ ] Ask at meeting if we can install anything on jump boxes including Kibana and ElasticSearch
+  - [ ] Identify kubernetes host machine using kubectl
+    - [ ] Identify running containers with hostnames and IP addresses
+    - [ ] Identify services hosted on Docker

-- ### Cameron
+- ### Thomas

   - [ ] Identify the Linux Clients and create an administrative user account for yourself.
   - [ ] Identify any additional users on the Linux Clients and document their usernames.